Likelihood Analysis of Supersymmetric SU(5) GUTs: Comparison with Previous Results

 Restricting further our SU(5) to mimic the NUHM1, let alone the CMSSM, is not useful because of the increased sampling uncertainties in such restricted samples.
 However, we showed in~\cite{mc10} that our NUHM2 LHC 7- and 8-TeV results for the exhibited sparticle masses were broadly similar to those for the NUHM1 and the CMSSM~\cite{mc9}, {and we expect the impacts of the LHC 13-TeV data on these models to be comparable to that in the NUHM2.}

 {Finally, we ask whether or not there is a significant improvement in the SU(5) fit compared to that in the NUHM2 subsample, thanks to the additional parameter ($m_5$ and $m_{10}$ replacing $m_0$).
 The NUHM2 subsample has a total $\chi^2 = 100.8$, which is reduced to 32.8 when we remove the contributions from {\tt HiggsSignals}, as discussed earlier.
 It should be noted that the NUHM2 subsample is statistically significantly smaller than that of the SU(5) sample.
 The quoted NUHM2 $\chi^2$ represents only an upper bound on the $\chi^2$ of the best-fit point that would be found in a more complete sample of the NUHM2.
-Since the NUHM2 model has one less parameter than the SU(5) model, it has 24 degrees of freedom, and its $\chi^2$ probability is 11\%.
-According to the Wilks test, the probability that the data are represented better by the SU(5) model than by the NUHM2 subsample is 50\%, i.e., there is no evidence that the extra parameter of SU(5) provides a significant improvement.}
+Since the NUHM2 model has one less parameter than the SU(5) model, it has 24 degrees of freedom, and its $\chi^2$ probability is 11\%. {According to the Wilks test\cite{wilks}, the probability that the data are represented better by the SU(5) model than by the NUHM2 subsample is 50\%, while the F-test\cite{Ftest} yields a 40\% probability.
+Therefore we conclude that there is no evidence that the extra parameter of SU(5) provides a significant improvement.}